+Lack of clean and safe water, coupled with airborne and waterborne diseases continue to pose major problems for the communities in Nkayi.
 Covid-19 has also further complicated the situation, as farmers have been unable to travel to markets to sell produce, and development projects have faced interruptions.

-Zimbabwe has faced a series of tough measures to curb the spread of lockdown since March 2020 – including a strict 30 days lockdown in January 2021.
+Zimbabwe has faced a series of tough measures to curb the spread of Covid-19 since March 2020 – including a strict 30 days lockdown in January 2021.
 At the time of writing 38,466 cases have been recorded and 1,579 deaths.
 However, there is some fear that both deaths and cases are often under-reported.

 As is the case across the globe, the impact of Covid-19 goes far beyond mere statisitics, and has had a profound effect on livelihoods and local economies in Zimbabwe.
 For many, streams of income have dried up, as people have been unable to access markets during periods of lockdown.